 - 1 – 30 September : Totally Thames

 Totally Thames is a month-long celebration of our city’s main waterway.
-Among the many activities taking place are the St Katharine Docks Classic Boat Festival (6-8 Sept), The Great River Race (14 Sept), Regatta London (29 Sep), walks, mudlarking, art installations, live music, theatre, dinners, river relay, film screenings and many more activities.
+Among the many activities taking place are the St Katharine Docks Classic Boat Festival (6-8 Sept), The Great River Race (14 Sept), Regatta London (29 Sep), walks, mudlarking, art installations (such as the Ship of Tolerance), live music, theatre, dinners, river relay, film screenings and many more activities.
 Many events are free.
 For more information, visit the Totally Thames website.

 - 1 – 30 September :Carnaby Eats

 The restaurants, cafes and bars of Carnaby are taking part in a month-long foodie festival.
 Featuring special menus, masterclasses, cookbook launches and more.
 At the streets in and around the Carnaby district of Soho.
 Nearest station: Oxford Circus or Piccadilly Circus.
 For more information, visit the Carnaby London website.
 For more information, read Metro Girl’s blog post.

 - Now until 1 September : Christian Dior: Designer of Dreams @ V&A